Skip to main content

 Light.
 After your light peel, expect some redness that will usually resolve within 12 hours, though sensitive skin can be red for several days.
 It’s common to experience some skin flaking and for skin to feel a little tight.

 Deep.
-Deep peels have the longest recovery time, with a minimum of two weeks before you can return to normal activities but up to eight weeks for full recovery.
+Deep peels have the longest recovery time, with a minimum of two weeks before you can return to normal activities, but up to eight weeks for full recovery.
 Expect crusting, skin redness, swelling and sloughing.

-The best way to preserve the results of your chemical peel for as long as possible is similar to the pre-peel skin care routine:
+Preserving the results of your chemical peel for as long as possible is similar to the pre-peel skin care routine:

 • Protect your skin from the sun.